What is Bug Sweeping and TSCM ECS?

 There are a variety of reasons to suspect illegal surveillance, ranging from identity theft via bugs in your phone to cameras planted in rental homes by landlords.
 A common situation that calls for TSCM is when businesses are bugged in order to steal valuable information or trade secrets.

 If you value your privacy and suspect the presence of bugs, the safest and most effective option might be TSCM.
-Trained professionals will be able to use technology and experience to discover hidden surveillance and give you peace of mind.
+Trained professionals from our team at CEI will be able to use technology and experience to discover hidden surveillance and give you peace of mind.

 To keep pace with the different forms of spying, there are different types of counter-surveillance measures.
 Technical security measures include: